cardillan/mindcode/README.markdown

 the tower-defense genre.
 Mindustry added Logic in late 2020.
 Logic is a programming language, closer to assembly than a high-level language.
 Mindcode aims to make Mindustry programming easier for everyone.

-There main focus of Mindcode design is two-fold:
+The main focus of Mindcode design is two-fold:
 * Keeping terminology and naming convention predictable and close to Mindustry Logic.
-* Only provide language constructs that are not prohibitively expensive given the astonishingly slow speeds and limited instruction space of Mindustry processors.
+* Provide language constructs that are not prohibitively expensive given the astonishingly slow speeds and limited instruction space of Mindustry processors.

 Recently a lot of enhancements were made to Mindcode, see this [description of March 2023 changes](doc/announcements/2023-03-29.markdown).